 In August 2021, in connection with the IPO and organizational transactions at the time of the IPO, the Company entered into a tax receivable agreement ("TRA").
 ICL is a party to the TRA.
-The TRA provides that the Company pay to the entities and individuals who are party to the TRA 85% of the amount of tax benefits, if any, it is deemed to realize (calculated using certain assumptions) as a result of (i) increases in the tax basis of assets of Rani LLC resulting from (a) any future redemptions or exchanges of Paired Interests and (b) payments under the TRA and (ii) certain other benefits arising from payments under the TRA.
+The TRA provides that the Company pay to the entities and individuals who are party to the TRA 85% of the amount of tax benefits, if any, it is deemed to realize from exchanges of Paired Interests.
+During the year ended December 31, 2022, these parties to the TRA exchanged 2,317,184 Paired Interests that resulted in tax benefits subject to the TRA.